About eighteen Wolves men got into the compound and had quickly surrounded the place in a previously planned manner.

 Kahn, who walked in first, settled in one of the sofas and Chanda did the same.
 However, Hutton could not sit but continued to pace about the floor.

 “We missed him already, Hutton.
-It does no good getting yourself worked up over it,” Kahn advised his friend.
+It’s not good getting yourself worked up over it,” Kahn advised his friend.

 “Damn!”
 Hutton hit his right fist against his palm angrily.